Loading...

 Pre-Dialysis Preparations for Peritoneal Dialysis:

-For peritoneal dialysis, a catheter (thin, soft tube) is placed through the stomach into the peritoneum three weeks before the dialysis is performed.
+The catheter (a thin, soft tube) is inserted through the stomach.
+It is placed through the stomach into the peritoneum.
+It is important to do it three weeks before the dialysis.

 This catheter stays in place permanently.
-The patient can perform their own dialysis at home and prevent infections at the catheter site according to the surgeon's instructions.
+The patient can perform their own dialysis at home.
+They should perform the dialysis according to the surgeon's instructions.

 What Happens During Peritoneal Dialysis?